-Due to thermal wind balance a corresponding QBO signal is also observed in the temperatures at the equator, with warm and

-- 400 cool anomalies where there is eastward and westward vertical wind shear, respectively (Baldwin et al., 2001).
+Due to thermal wind balance a corresponding QBO signal is also observed in the temperatures at the equator, with warm and cool anomalies where there is eastward and westward vertical wind shear, respectively (Baldwin et al., 2001).
 Maintaining the balance requires a secondary residual meridional circulation with ascent at the equator in the regions of westward vertical shear and descent in regions of eastward vertical shear (Figure 12).
-Plumb and Bell (1982) noted that vertical advection associated with this secondary circulation could account for some of the observed phase asymmetries by, for instance, retarding the downward propagation of the westward shear zone (cf., the stalling noted above) and speeding up the descent of the eastward - 405 shear zone.
+Plumb and Bell (1982) noted that vertical advection associated with this secondary circulation could account for some of the observed phase asymmetries by, for instance, retarding the downward propagation of the westward shear zone (cf., the stalling noted above) and speeding up the descent of the eastward shear zone.
 The secondary circulation also acts to concentrate the strongest eastward accelerations close to equator (Dunkerton, 1991) which again is consistent with the observed meridionally narrower eastward phase compared to westward phase (Coy et al., 2016; Pahlavan et al., 2021a).

 Vertical advection by the secondary circulation along with the QBO temperature anomalies are the primary reason for a similar period oscillation in ozone, which was first seen in subtropical data by Funk and Garnham (1962).
 At the equator, transport (advection) is the dominant process in the lower stratosphere and the ozone and wind QBO anomalies are generally in-phase.
 Above about 15 hPa the effects of the temperature dependent ozone-chemistry becomes more relevant and the ozone anomalies change sign (Chipperfield et al., 1993).
 Feedbacks from these ozone anomalies, in turn, modulate the dynamical variability.
-For example, Butchart et al. (2003) found that in model simulations ozone related diabactic feedbacks in their model cause a ~10% lengthening of prolong the QBO period and a stronger temperature signal in the lower strengthen the QBO signal

-415 in temperature (Butchart et al., 2003) and zonal wind (Tian et al., 2006) in the lower and middle stratosphere.
-However, there is uncertainty due to without a better understanding of the precise role of chemical processes in the ozone QBO there is uncertainty in the strength of the feedbacks and this remains an area of active research (Zhang et al., 2021).
+For example, in model simulations ozone related diabactic feedbacks prolong the QBO period and strengthen the QBO signal in temperature (Butchart et al., 2003) and zonal wind (Tian et al., 2006) in the lower and middle stratosphere.
+However, without a better understanding of the precise role of chemical processes in the ozone QBO there is uncertainty in the strength of the feedbacks and this remains an area of active research (Zhang et al., 2021).